Blacepos/mc-server-view/README.md

 4. Create a shell script (e.g. run.bat or run.sh) and add the java jar command to run the server.
     - Make sure to add a shebang (like #!/bin/bash) to the top of the script on Linux
     - Set RUN_COMMAND to be the name of the script.
-5. Set the following values in server.properties:
+5. Set the following values in server.properties.
+Note: for extra security, set RCON to a port that isn't already forwarded.
     - enable-rcon=true
 	- rcon.password=\<some password\>
 	- rcon.port=\<some unused port\>